-The IFSCA Grade A exam 2026 is conducted by the International Financial Services Centres Authority to recruit Assistant Managers across various streams, including General, Legal, and Information Technology (IT).
-The exam is structured in three phases Phase I (Screening), Phase II (Main Exam), and Phase III (Interview) to assess candidates on general aptitude, language skills, and specialized knowledge relevant to the financial sector.
-Understanding the exam pattern, marks distribution, cut-offs, and phase-wise weightage is crucial for effective preparation.
-In this blog, we provide a detailed exam pattern, along with the Phase I and Phase II exam patterns for the General and other streams.
+The IFSCA Grade A 2026 exam is conducted by the International Financial Services Centres Authority to recruit Assistant Managers in different streams such as General, Legal, and Information Technology (IT).
+The selection process is held in 3 stages: Phase 1 (Screening Test), Phase 2 (Main Examination), and Phase 3 (Interview).
+These stages are designed to test candidates on basic aptitude, English language skills, and subject-specific knowledge related to the financial sector.

-What is the IFSCA Grade A exam pattern ?
+What is the IFSCA Grade A 2026 exam pattern?

 The IFSCA Grade A recruitment 2026 is conducted in three stages to select candidates for the post of Assistant Manager.
 The first two stages are online exams, designed to test both general aptitude and specialized knowledge in streams like General, Legal, and Information Technology (IT).
 Phase I is a screening test to shortlist candidates for the main exam.
 Phase II is the mains exam, which assesses in-depth subject knowledge and English language skills.
 Candidates who clear Phase II are called for Phase III, the interview, which carries 15% weightage in the final selection.
 Marks from Phase II contribute 85% to the final score, while IT stream candidates must also clear a coding test before the interview.